 Master in International institutional law

 The Master program "International institutional law" addresses to wide socio-professional categories, namely people who are trained to apply and to interpret the international and EU law.
-The program is focused on two law branches - international public law and European Union law, being structured so that the skills gained in the first semester could be useful in the study process of the second semester.
+The program is focused on two law branches - international public law and European Union law and is structured so that the skills gained in the first semester could be useful in the study process of the second semester.

-The I and II Semester of studies of the proposed master program are composed from a complex of fundamental and specialized compulsory disciplines.
+The I and II Semester of studies, of the proposed master program, are composed of a complex of fundamental and specialized compulsory disciplines.
 The II Semester includes an internship (10 ECTS).
 The study includes the elaboration of a master's thesis, a process planned for the III Semester.
-The Masters graduates have access to the doctoral cycle to specialty 552.08 - international public Law and European law.
+The Master's graduates have access to the doctoral cycle to specialty 552.08 - international public Law and European law.

 The Master's program "International institutional law" has an innovative character, since it reflects the current trends in doctrine and practice of the international and European law, being a prompt argument in promoting the idea of European Integration of Moldova and it is focused on elucidating personal and professional skills in the field.

 The purpose and mission of the study program